csurgay/ansible-training/lessons/06_Playbooks/README.md

 Verbosity of output can be increased using the usual `-v`, `-vv`, `-vvv`, `-vvvv` options.

-If you just want to check the syntax of your Playbook, use the `---syntax-check` option:
+If you just want to check the syntax of your Playbook, use the `--syntax-check` option:
 `ansible-playbook -i ./myinventory.ini --syntax-check sample_playbook.yml`

 If you just want Ansible to check what would be changed on Managed Hosts:
 `ansible-playbook -i ./myinventory.ini --check sample_playbook.yml`